didrikkvanvik/ai-budget-tracker-workshop/docs/tasks/053-agentic-tools.md

 ---

-## Step 71.5: Evolve RecommendationEngine with Agent Logic
+## Step 53.5: Evolve RecommendationAgent with Agent Logic

-*Add agent capabilities directly to the existing RecommendationEngine.*
+*Add agent capabilities directly to the existing RecommendationAgent.*

-Instead of creating a separate agent class, we'll incorporate the agentic workflow directly into `RecommendationEngine.GenerateRecommendationsAsync()`.
+Instead of creating a separate agent class, we'll incorporate the agentic workflow directly into `RecommendationAgent.GenerateRecommendationsAsync()`.
 This evolves the existing feature rather than creating new abstractions.

-**Update `src/BudgetTracker.Api/Features/Intelligence/Recommendations/RecommendationEngine.cs`:**
+**Update `src/BudgetTracker.Api/Features/Intelligence/Recommendations/RecommendationAgent.cs`:**

 Add the tool registry dependency: